 NASA Public Observing Night

-The public may visit the Baker Observatory during public viewing events that are conducted by the PAMS department twice each year, in April or May, and in September or October.
-It's free and families are welcome.
-Carpooling is encouraged due to limited parking area.
+The public may visit the Baker Observatory during public viewing events that are conducted by the PAMS department.

-Please check the University's master calendar or follow the department's facebook page for up-to-date information on the next event as well as information on potential postponements due to inclement weather.
+Please check the University's master calendar or follow the department's Facebook page for up-to-date information on the next event as well as information on potential postponements due to adverse weather conditions.